microsoft/Commercial-Marketplace-SaaS-API-Emulator/README.md

 - Tag and push the image to a suitable container registry (eg [Azure Container Registry](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-tutorial-prepare-acr), [Docker Hub](https://docs.docker.com/engine/reference/commandline/push/))
 - [Create a new Container Instance](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-tutorial-deploy-app)
   - Ensure port 80 is exposed
-- The emulator will be listening on port 80
+- The emulator will be listening on port 80 on the public IP address of the contianer instance
+- You will need to update the `LANDING_PAGE_URL` with this IP or FQDN as the default value (`localhost`) only works when running locally
+  - eg `LANDING_PAGE_URL=http://1.2.3.4/landing.html`
+  - You can set this as an [env variable](#examples) or through the config UI
 - Consider additional network security measures as this port is open on the internet

 ### Run & debug the emulator in VSCode